Back to Blog

 • Mobile network confirms delivery

-• Sends receipt back to carrier
+• Sends a receipt back to the carrier

-• Carrier forwards to platform
+• Carrier forwards it to the platform

-• Platform updates status
+• Platform updates the status

-• Phone turned off or no signal
+Phone off or no signalAutomatic retry for temporary failures

-• International number (if blocked)
+International number (if blocked)Filters at upload

 Managing inbound messages from voters.

-When Voter Replies
+When a Voter Replies

-Step 1: Voter sends reply
+Step 1: Voter sends a reply

-• Types message on phone
+• Types a message on their phone

-• Sends to campaign number
+• Sends to the campaign number

-• Travels back through carrier network
+• Travels back through the carrier network

-Step 2: Carrier receives inbound
+Step 2: Carrier receives the inbound

-• Recognizes as reply to campaign
+• Recognizes it as a reply to the campaign

-• Routes to platform via webhook
+• Routes to the platform via webhook

-• Includes voter number and message content
+• Includes the voter number and message content

-Step 3: Platform processes reply
+Step 3: Platform processes the reply

-• Matches to original conversation thread
+• Matches to the original conversation thread

-• Identifies which volunteer sent original message
+• Identifies which volunteer sent the original message

 • Checks for opt-out keywords (STOP, QUIT, etc.)

-• Routes to appropriate handler
+• Routes to the appropriate handler

-Step 4: Volunteer sees reply
+Step 4: Volunteer sees the reply

-• Real-time notification in platform
+• Real-time notification in the platform

-• Reply appears in conversation thread
+• Reply appears in the conversation thread

 • Volunteer can respond immediately